jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 Obviously the answer depends in part on where we want to go.
 But there is a common foundation that is often required.
-This book aims to provide a practical way to acquire that foundation.
+This book aims to provide that foundation in a practical way.

 ## Who this book is for